 Along with the ultrasound and vision sensors, the Phantom 4 also uses an Infrared Sensing System which consists of 2 X 3D infrared modules on both sides of the Phantom 4.
 These infrared modules scan for obstacles on either side of the quadcopter.

 Note: It is a very good idea to read the manual before flying and especially become very familiar with the Vision Position System.
 There are certain modes in which the Vision System is turned on or off.
 There are also certain conditions such as low light where the Vision Sensors will not recognize obstacles.

 Now, lets take a look at how to calibrate the Phantom 4 vision system.
 Read the instructions a couple of times and it will become second nature to you.
-Also, if you are looking for Phantom 4 parts and upgrades, then take a visit over to our sister website for drone parts and upgrades.

 - Install DJI Assistant 2 software on your computer.

 - Make sure your laptop and Phantom 4 has fully charged batteries.